 El-Khoury said the chipmaker is closely monitoring the situation, but is “cautiously optimistic” right now.
 The executive anticipates at the bottleneck will be resolved within a few quarters while automotive sector interest will remain high.
 He also revealed the company had a few design wins in the advanced driver assistance system (ADAS) and lidar categories that will bolster its income.

-In addition, the corporation is in the process of adopting a “fab-light” business model to optimize its earnings.
+In addition, the corporation is in the process of adopting a “fab-lite” business model to optimize its earnings.
 Though it is retaining some of its manufacturing facilities, it wants to work with pure-play foundries more in the future.
 The firm is divesting Belgian and Japanese facilities and recently sold its Rochester, New York factory, which will provide an annual savings of $15 million.

 At present, industry experts expect the component shortage to proceed through the first half of 2021.
 Given the information it presented with its Q4 earnings, ON Semiconductor should successfully endure the crisis.
 Beyond that, its focus on innovation, operational flexibility, and a pursuit of a highly lucrative end-market should drive its long-term growth.